 Each subject offered on our timetable has specified some great super curricular activities for students to partake in if they wish to further their learning.
 These include relevant TED talks, websites for further study and books/articles further reading.
 They can be found in the sidebar.

 There are many further opportunities at KWS including regular external speakers in school (the Chief Executive of RSCPA was a past guest speaker) and chances to partake in local and national competitions.
-For example, all our yr 7 & 8 students participate in the computational thinking challenge ‘Bebras’, with one of our students making the national final of the subsequent Oxford Computing challenge last year.
+For example, all our yr 7 & 8 students participate in the computational thinking challenge ‘Bebras’, with one of our students making the national final of the subsequent Oxford Computing challenge.
 We have entered local competitions such as Youth Speaks and last year one of our students received a commendation in Poetry By Heart’s annual poetry competition.
-From Yr 9 we are excited to start to offer our students the opportunity to participate in the Duke of Edinburgh awards.
+From Yr 9 we offer our students the opportunity to participate in the Duke of Edinburgh awards, more details can be seen here.